ebmdatalab/openprescribing/README.md

   may well switch to using ansible in the medium term.
 Use this route if you don't want to mess around with virtualisation for some reason.
-* Our tests are run in Travis using Docker - they have to, because there's no pre-built postgis docker environment.
-Use this route to reproduce the travis test environment exactly (i.e. you probably don't want to use this route!)
+* Our tests are run in Github Actions using Docker - they do this because they reproduce identically the previous Travis build process.
+  Travis had to do this because there was no pre-built postgis docker environment.
+Use this route to reproduce the Github Actions test environment exactly (i.e. you probably don't want to use this route!)

 ## Using vagrant